CoreOffice/OLEKit/README.md

 * Olympus FluoView OIB files
 * McAfee antivirus quarantine files

 ...and more.
-If you know of a file format that is based on CFBF, please report it in [issues](/issues) so that it's added to the list.
+If you know of a file format that is based on CFBF, please submit [a pull request](https://github.com/MaxDesiatov/OLEKit/edit/master/README.md) so that it's added to the list.